How to Resize Images in Google Sheets

 The Drive Explorer Pro sidebar opens on the right side of your sheet.

-Complete the one-time setup below before inserting any images.
-Drive Explorer Pro saves your settings for future use.
+Complete the one-time setup below.
+Drive Explorer Pro saves your settings for future sessions.

 Setting the Image Size

 Set the image size before inserting.
-Drive Explorer Pro applies these dimensions to every image you insert, so setting this first saves you from resizing anything manually.
+Drive Explorer Pro applies these dimensions to every image you insert.

 Tip: A size between 100 and 150 pixels works well for most spreadsheet previews.
 Use a smaller size for large image lists and a larger size when users need to identify images without opening Google Drive.